vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/en/guide/page-info.md

 The default statistic method is 300 words per minute.
 You can override it by setting `wordPerminute` in the plugin configuration.
 This option does not support individual configuration on the page.

 :::

+## Original logo

+You can set `original` to `true` in the frontmatter of a specific page to add original tags to your articles.